"Greetings, citizen! Are you getting enough oxygen?"

 Space Ghost: Everything's free in America, Moltar. (...)
 It's the land of the free, and the home of the free.
 Zorak: So I get to go free?
 Space Ghost: No, now play me to the desk or I'm puttin' you in the box!
 Zorak: (frightened) The box?
 Space Ghost: That's right... the box.

-Redubbing: The interviewees would be given one set of questions, their answers would be recorded, and then these answers would be juxtaposed against questions invented after-the-fact for comedic effect.
+Redubbing: In the early episodes, the interviewees would be given one set of questions, their answers would be recorded, and then these answers would be juxtaposed against questions invented after-the-fact for comedic effect.
+Later episodes had the guests directly interacting with Space Ghost and friends.

 Retcon: Zorak had repeatedly explicitly stated in the first few seasons that he was a locust.
 Later on they realized he was supposed to be a mantis and retconned him as one.